osgi/osgi.enroute.site/_tutorial_base/600-testing.md

 	    }
 	}

 So how do we get the Eval service to test?
-This is a cumbersome because we do not get support from DS.
+This is a bit cumbersome because we do not get support from DS.
 Alas, back to the old days when you had to get a service by hand:

 	<T> T getService(Class<T> clazz) throws InterruptedException {
 		ServiceTracker<T,T> st = new ServiceTracker<>(context, clazz, null);